beeauvin/swiftly-swift/readme.md

 ### Caching

 By default `swiftly-swift` will cache both swiftly itself and the swift toolchain it resolves.
-Because there is not a reliable way to track and download spwcific swiftly versions we default to caching whatever is pulled and using `self-update` on each run to try and keep it at latest.
+Because there is not a reliable way to track and download specific swiftly versions we default to caching whatever is pulled and using `self-update` on each run to try and keep it at latest.
 If caching breaks or some other tragedy occurs you can delete your action cache or disable caching by setting `swiftly-cache` to `false`.